 A French company, upon incorporation, will be provided with the following numbers by the French authorities:

-• an intra-community VAT number, provided to all companies incorporated in a member state of the European Union (EU);
+• an intra-community VAT number, provided to all companies incorporated in a EU member state;

 • an EORI number, which is assigned to importers and exporters by the French tax authorities, and is used in the process of customs entry declaration and customs clearance for both import and export shipments, travelling to and from the EU and countries outside the EU.